MyEtherWallet/knowledge-base-v3/src/content/hardware-wallets/error-code-5.md

 4. If you want other ERC20 tokens to work, Enable "Contract Data"

-5. Switch "Browser Support" to "Yes"!
+5. Switch "Browser Support" to "Yes"

+### Other Troubleshooting Tips

 *   Restart your computer (Do not be lazy.
 Restart it FIRST).
 *   Use Google Chrome.